 The enemy PFLOAG had something of a setback in October 1971 when Operation Jaguar succeeded in establishing a firm base at Jibjat.
 They assumed that the BATT outpost in Mirbat was only a medical team and that they would be able to overwhelm it with relative ease.
-They calculated that the khareef would so hinder flying operations because of a low mist that the helicopters and the Strikemasters would be ineffective.
+They calculated that the khareef would so hinder flying operations, because of a low mist, that the helicopters and the Strikemasters would be rendered ineffective.

-The British forces soon to be defending Mirbat consisted of the BATT commanded by Captain Mike Kealy
+The BATT forces soon to be defending Mirbat numbered nine including Capt Mike Kealy their commander.

-In addition to their personal weapons they had very little additional armament; one 82mm mortar, a 0.5″ Browning MG and a 7.62 GPMG.
+In addition to their personal weapons they had very little additional armament; one 81mm mortar, a 0.5″ Browning MG and a 7.62 GPMG.

 The members of BATT in Mirbat had been celebrating the end of their tour in Dhofar with some hoarded G10 rum and were looking forward to their relief by G squadron later that morning.They had a late night listening to loud music and then had an unexpected early morning awakening.